 So I've talked about this before and I came to the conclusion that it's a bad idea.

 But here is what I think now: You need 1.) to have something in common with your neighbors and 2.) some shared activity to get to know them.

 This is why so many people make friends for life with other people in their dormitory.
 Not only are they neighbors (so they see them a lot), but they have something in common (going to the same University, same school/department, and even the same classes) and they have shared activities (dorm meetings/event, dorm parties, and their shared classes and college clubs).

 (This is also why so many shy introverts never make friends at their dorm.
 They never do any shared activities, like parties, to get to know their neighbors.
 They just stay in their room all day playing video games.
 Even as kids, we made friends with others in the neighborhood because they know them from school, they have a shared activity.)

-Sure you can knock on doors to get to know your neighbors, but you won't turn them into friends without enough face time (trust me, you won't run into your neighbors as much as you think).
+Sure you can knock on doors to get to know your neighbors, but you won't turn them into friends without enough face time (trust me, you won't run into your neighbors as often as you think).

 (Actually, a good way to turn the people you meet at your groups into friends is to also invite them to weekly events at your house or somewhere else.
 You have to follow up if you want relationships, don't expect others to do all the work.)

 You can't just go talk to strangers and expect friends, you need an excuse to have them in your life.
 But you can create that excuse.

 I found a group(s) that I like, but I'm having a hard time making friends...